Kagal (Finnish resistance movement)

 In a secret meeting, Leo Mechelin wrote a people's address to the Tsar, which gathered 500 000 signatures (the country's population at the time was about 2.6 million).
 The signatures probably also included Svinhufvud, Erkko and Zilliacus, among others.
 The Tsar rejected the address and threatened conscientious objectors with loss of study places and offices, but conscription strikes organised by the Kagal had the effect that virtually no one arrived at the army enlistment, and finally the Tsar gave up implementing a mandatory draft.

 Later, the Tsar granted Bobrikov full rights as a dictator and expelled the lead characters of the Kagal from the country (1903).
 The Kagal continued to act from within Stockholm and other places.
 Most of the members stood by Mechelin's idea of non-violent resistance, but a minority wing led by writer Konni Zilliacus founded an Active Resistance Party, whose activists murdered oppression leaders, smuggled guns, and despite their centrist politics, made alliances with the Russian socialist revolutionists.
 Professor Mechelin co-operated with the Russian liberals (Cadet Party).

 In 1905, Russia suffered a humiliating military defeat by Japan, which caused social unrest, and finally the Tsar gave up dictatorship in favour of the parliament (Dom).
 The Finnish Constitutionalists continued their resistance with the support of the socialists, and the Tsar let Mechelin found a government (senate) and bring general and equal voting and election rights and human rights to Finland (1906).
 This was the end of the first oppression period (1899–1905).

 The Women's Kagal was a sister organisation of the Kagal.
 Among its leaders was the Young Finn academic, Dr. Tekla Hultin, who also supported activist and Jaeger movements.
-The Women's Kagal distributed forbidden political literature, such as the underground newspaper Vapaita Sanoja (Fria Ord).
+The Women's Kagal distributed forbidden political literature, such as the underground newspaper Fria Ord.